The Best Gift For Your Child

 There are simply 2 requirements for an IUL policy for a child:

 - The parent has to have a term life insurance policy, too and the death benefit has to be double the amount of the child’s death benefit in the IUL.
-It can be only an inexpensive Term Life Insurance with or without Living Benefits (the insurance companies we represent include Living Benefits without charging extra for it)
+It can be only an inexpensive Term Life Insurance with or without Living Benefits (the insurance companies our partners represent include Living Benefits without charging extra for it)

 - If you have more than 1 child, all of the children need to have identical IUL policies set up.